More Health Education Articles

 Washington, DC

-Southeast Children’s Fund (SCF) offers a 120-hour CDA training program with portfolio support for DC residents and those employed in DC-licensed childcare facilities, subject to eligibility criteria and funding availability.
-CentroNía Institute also provides CDA coursework in multiple languages, along with portfolio assistance for individuals who qualify.
+Southeast Children’s Fund (SCF) offers CDA training and portfolio support for eligible DC residents and individuals employed in DC-licensed child care facilities, subject to eligibility requirements and funding availability.
+CentroNía Institute also provides CDA coursework in English, Spanish, and Amharic, along with portfolio assistance for eligible participants.

 Maryland